sonburn/symbol-swapper/README.md

 # Usage

-* cmd option shift w - Swap the selected symbols and/or symbol instances to a master of the same name in a library
+* cmd option shift w - Swap the selected symbols and/or symbol instances to another master

 # Installation